This post may contain affiliate or sponsored links. Please read our disclosure policy.

-So much that I took time in photoshop to express my deep affection for them.
+So much so that I took time in Photoshop to express my deep affection for them.

 To save time and money, anytime you make muffins, just double the batch and cook up twice as many.
 I rarely make a single batch and almost always have muffins stored in my freezer.

 Not only do they make the easiest breakfast ever but they can be a great afternoon snack or even be packed into a lunch box when sandwich options are scarce.

 Since you’re likely not going to be eating an entire batch of muffins in one day, I’m here to provide two ways to store them for future munching.

 How to Store and Freeze Muffins

 Storing Method One: Room Temperature